 I overcome it day by day

 A new me, that’s what I’m looking for’

-This song always meant so much (still does) because over time I could see that I was a different and stronger person when I was not with Rich; I was ‘my own person’ which I would learn was fundamental to our survival because I could never feel vulnerable again.
+This song always meant so much (still does) because over time I could see that I was a different and stronger person when I was not with Danny; I was ‘my own person’ which I would learn was fundamental to our survival because I could never feel vulnerable again.
 I still don’t!